-Why your Home feels like a Rental (and Changes to Make)
+Why your Home feels like a Rental (and Changes you should Make)

 Most of my interior design clients say to me during a consult, “it doesn’t feel homely”.
 That tends to be the number one issue they have with their space when we meet.
 My job, of course, is to dissect what they mean when they say that, but in most cases I can tell right away why their house feels like a rental home.